goconnor6/ohw22_NW_git/README.md

-# ohw22_NW_git
+# Git exercise for OHW22 NW satetllite

-Git exercise for OHW22 NW satetllite
+We'll use this repository as the sand box for practicing the Git/GitHub fork-branch-pull request workflow.